asmusj224/coding_class/5.Functions/README.md

 ### Functions

-A function is a code of code that runs when it is called.
-Functions gives programmers the ability to reuse code blocks.
+Functions allow us to name a block of code and then reuse it later by using the name.
 You can pass data, known as parameters, into a function.
 Functions can return data as a result.

 There are two steps in order to define your own functions.